DenyT17/Pokemon_Battle_Predict/README.md

 Results :

 ![image](https://user-images.githubusercontent.com/122997699/223502637-934665ee-e000-4de5-8972-41e7c661dba6.png)

 As you can see, Random Forest Classifier has the best accuracy from chosen models.
 Thanks to this information, I can use this model for next steps in my project.

+The trained model is in the files under the name: _RandomForestClassifier.joblib_
 ## Next goals 🏆⌛
 * Create GUI